 - You were determined ineligible for Medicaid because your state didn’t expand eligibility for Medicaid in 2016 under the Affordable Care Act

-- Your "grandfathered" individual insurance plan (a plan you’ve had since March 23, 2010 or before) was cancelled because it doesn’t meet the requirements of the Affordable Care Act and you believe other Marketplace plans are unaffordable
+- Your "grandfathered" individual insurance plan (a plan you’ve had since March 23, 2010 or before) was canceled because it doesn’t meet the requirements of the Affordable Care Act and you believe other Marketplace plans are unaffordable

 - You had another hardship.
 If you experienced another hardship obtaining health insurance, use this form to describe your hardship and apply for an exemption.